soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - **Message contains none of these words**, with the keywords "Approved by Contoso financial team".

-#### Review percentage

-You can specify a percentage of all the communications governed by a supervision policy if you want to reduce the amount of content to review.
-We'll randomly select that amount of content from the total percentage that matched the conditions you chose.
-If you want reviewers to review all items,you can enter **100%** in a supervision policy.

 #### Sensitive information types

 You have the option of including sensitive information types as part of your supervision policy.
 Sensitive information types are either pre-defined or custom data types that can help identify and protect credit card numbers, bank account numbers, passport numbers, and more.
 As a part of Office 365 [data loss prevention (DLP)](data-loss-prevention-policies.md), the sensitive information configuration can leverage patterns, character proximity, confidence levels, and even custom data types to help identify and flag content that may be sensitive.
 The default sensitive information type are: